EricZinda/Perplexity/backlog.md

 New Language:
     Hi Pri:
+        - I don't know the words: hamburger
+            - Use chatgpt to give a better error
+        - Card, please --> I don't know the way you used: polite
+        - How much are each of the specials? --> I don't know the words: part_of
+        - implement: let's start again
         - how about vegetarian soup? --> I don't know the words: generic_verb, how+about
             - Need a better error message
+        - how about a soup? --> I don't know the words: generic_verb, how+about
         - we'd both like waters to drink please --> doesn't work
         - what do you have to eat?
-        - Just some water for now, please --> doesn't work
-        - Not right now, thank you.
-We'll look at the menu first. doesn't work
+        - Not right now, thank you. --> doesn't work
         - could I get a soup? is very slow when you don't know the cost
         - I don't want anything else.  is very slow
-        - Waiter: What can I get you? --> ?:nothing
-        - how about a soup? --> I don't know the words: generic_verb, how+about
-        - Test:
+        - Work through cancelling order language
             Could you cancel the steak I ordered earlier?
                 Requires implementing:
                         ┌──── more_comp(e29,e28)